paulgalow/paulgalow.com/src/pages/2019-12-31-how-to-check-for-internet-connectivity-node/index.md

 Still failing?
 Let's try if we can make a TCP connection on a different port than 443 to rule out a firewall issue.

 [Here is an example](https://gist.github.com/paulgalow/d33599630f139e600fd5a39a2dfec1bc) of how you can establish a TCP connection.
 We are declaring a function that takes a host and a port as inputs.
 A host can be a fully qualified domain name or an IP address.
 If no inputs are provided, it will default to **"1.1.1.1"** for the host and `53` (DNS) for the port.
+Note: DNS typically runs over UDP but DNS resolvers often also support TCP.

 ```js
 const { createConnection } = require("net");